People

 Dr. Mark O. Huising

 Mark obtained his Masters degree in Biology at Wageningen University in The Netherlands.
 He went on to conduct his PhD research on the evolution of endocrine and immune systems at the the Radboud University Nijmegen, work for which he received the Zoology prize from the Royal Dutch Zoological Society.
 From here he went on to join the group of Wylie Vale at the Salk Institute in La Jolla, California as a postdoctoral fellow.
 It was there that Mark started to work on the pancreas and laid the foundations for his current research program, which he moved to UC Davis in the fall of 2014.
-When not teaching or conducting research, he likes to go out for a long trail run.
+When not teaching or conducting research, he advocates for active mobility, electrification and other climate solutions.
 He also tries to find time for hikes or road trips with family or friends in beautiful California and beyond.

 Graduate Students